BapanBigData/contextual-email-retrieval-api/README.md

   - Relevance
   - Fluency
   - Alignment with context
-- All evaluation and debugging steps logged in the notebook.
+- All evaluations and thoughts are disscussed on `notebooks/model_evaluation.ipynb`.

 ---